ljw1004/vbspec/vb/type-members.md

 The relational operators `=`, `<>`, `<`, `>`, `<=`, `>=` (corresponding methods: `op_Equality`, `op_Inequality`, `op_LessThan`, `op_GreaterThan`, `op_LessThanOrEqual`, `op_GreaterThanOrEqual`)

-> __Note__
-> While the equality operator can be overloaded, the assignment operator (used only in assignment statements) cannot be overloaded.
+__Note.__ While the equality operator can be overloaded, the assignment operator (used only in assignment statements) cannot be overloaded.

 The `Like` operator (corresponding method: `op_Like`)